qu3stion/Phase-2-Project/README.md

 ## MVP

-- search engine with smart recognition (search bar)
+- Search engine with smart recognition (search bar)
-- at least 6-7 points of data being rendered (at least):
+- At least 6-7 points of data being rendered (at least):
-  - premiere/end date, summary, supplementary picture, genre, critical rating, runtime, and etc.
+  - Premiere/End date, summary, supplementary picture, genre, critical rating, runtime, and etc.
-- a clean interface with complementing colors that is easy and enjoyable to look at
+- A clean interface with complementing colors that is easy and enjoyable to look at

 ## Post-MVP

-- make interface cleaner, more engaging
+- Make interface cleaner, more engaging
-  - account creation
+  - Account creation